If you’re looking for a trip that puts you in a holiday mood, visit a Christmas market. It’s one of our favorite ways to get the season started.

 MITF Featured writer, Debi Lander of ByLanderSea, adds to our collection.
 If you’re planning a holiday trip to Stuttgart, read Debi’s tips for three Christmas markets to add to your itinerary.

-I’d long wished to visit some of Europe’s famous Christmas Markets and thankfully got my chance last year.
+I’d long wished to visit some of Europe’s famous Christmas Markets and recently got my chance.
 I learned I could experience three different markets from the same home base — Stuttgart — in the Baden -Württemberg region of southwest Germany.

 I looked forward to shopping for hand-made German wooden crafts and those colorful character nutcrackers.
 At one point in my life, I’d amassed quite a collection of nutcrackers but then passed them along to my grown children.
 Hopefully, they will survive and get passed down to my grandchildren.